mardukhorus/growx-client-app/README.md

 - API keys for one or more accounts on supported exchanges (contact support if your exchange is not among 100+ available in @growx/rpcs)
 - @growx access token
-- cloud server with latest stable versions of "node" and "npm"
+- node v14.17+
+- npm v6.14+

 ## Quick Start

 #### 1. Get the latest version

-You can start by cloning the latest version of GROWX - CLIENT aAPP on your local machine by running:
+You can start by cloning the latest version of GROWX - CLIENT APP on your local machine by running:

 ```shell